ZorbMax/TOR-project/README.md

 The goal of this project is to design and implement a TOR network that enables anonymous usage of a network.

+First, the cryptography library is used in this project, so you will need to install it using :
+> pip install cryptography

 The github contains 5 python files and 4 of them has to be running at the same time

 1. directory_server.py